-Browse our current courses below or download our latest training brochure.
+Browse our current courses below or download our latest training brochure (last updated July 2023):

 How to recognise and investigate potential corruption schemes and fraud in public procurement and infrastructure projects.

-How to detect, investigate and counter criminal use of cryptocurrencies to launder the proceeds of crime, and trace and recover Bitcoin.
+How to detect, investigate and counter criminal use of cryptocurrencies to launder the proceeds of crime, and trace and recover cryptocurrencies.